Parent page: Altium On-Prem Enterprise Server

 - Tasks – presents an Operations Log reflecting a task that is currently running, or has been run.

-This page gives you access to the structure of the NEXUS Server and is similar in presentation and layout to that of the Explorer panel in the NEXUS design client.
-From here, you will be able to browse the folders and Items within the NEXUS Server.
-And although you can't create or edit Items from within the browser interface (you can remove them), you are able to create and edit folders, and so build the structure of the server without having to be connected to that server through the NEXUS design client.
+This page gives you access to the structure of the Enterprise Server and is similar in presentation and layout to that of the Explorer panel in Altium Designer.
+From here, you will be able to browse the folders and Items within the Enterprise Server.
+And although you can't create or edit Items from within the browser interface (you can remove them), you are able to create and edit folders, and so build the structure of the server without having to be signed in to that server through Altium Designer.

-Content can also be downloaded from the NEXUS Server directly from this interface.
+Content can also be downloaded from the Enterprise Server directly from this interface.

-Browse and define the structure of your NEXUS Server, as well as defining access to, and being able to download, content therein.
+Browse and define the structure of your Enterprise Server, as well as defining access to, and being able to download, content therein.